 What is locker ransomware?

 As the name implies, locker ransomware locks victims out of affected devices.
-When the user no longer has access to their device, the ransomware attacker demands a ransom in exchange for unlocking the device.
+When the user no longer has access to their device, the attacker demands a ransom in exchange for unlocking the device.

 There are many examples of different types of ransomware attacks and how they work that can help you understand the type of threat and the attack vector used.